Last Updated on August 4, 2026 by Emma Fajcz | Published: February 20, 2019

 2. Passi

+Passi is that rare bakery whose pizza is way better than its bread–and by pizza, we’re talking about pizza bianca.
 Bubbly, crisp, almost-fried-tasting because of the generous amount of olive oil brushed on top, it’s pretty hard to pass Passi and not stop in for a strip wrapped in wax paper.

 What’s better than pizza bianca?
-Piazza bianca con la mortazza.
+Pizza bianca con la mortazza.
 That means slicing it horizontally, and draping porky handkerchiefs of mortadella on one half before closing with the other, a salty-sweet-savory package perfect for munching on during a walk.

 3. Volpetti Taverna